 I live quite close to what was the path of totality (Portland saw 99% coverage) and in an area with fairly reliably clear weather, so it seemed silly to me to not drive the extra minimal distance to witness the spectacle firsthand.

 I’m also not one to let an opportunity slip by.
 When the last partial eclipse hit the area five or six years ago, I looked up the date of the next total eclipse.
 I jotted down the date on a sticky – August 21, 2017.
 My boss saw it stuck to my whiteboard and asked what the date meant.
 When I told him, he remarked he’d love to see that little square stay there for six years.
 Well, it lasted maybe 3 before I just put the date into my digital calendar so I wouldn’t forget.

 Needless to say, I’ve been looking forward to this for a very long time.

 It was ultimately everything I hoped for, though I was worried for a while.
 Here’s a preview of one of my better shots.
-Stay tuned for the full story and more pictures next week!
+And you can now catch the full story here!